Plants and Animals

 Survey methods for slugs include both visual search for larger individuals and litter sampling for small (Pearce 2008).

-Survey Period: From first week of April to fourth week of October
+Survey Period: From first week of April to first week of October

-Survey Period: From first week of April to fourth week of October
+Survey Period: From first week of April to first week of October

 References